History, Smugglers tunnels & Harry Potter…what more do you need?!

 It really is worth going to Carn Brae – and you don’t realize how high up you are – until you are standing right up there.
 You can see for miles in every direction.

-I hope you found this interesting, and it would be brilliant if you went to our bookings page and booked one of our lovely rooms at The Rathgowry Guesthouse.
+We hope you found this interesting, and it would be brilliant if you went to our bookings page and booked one of our lovely rooms at The Rathgowry Guesthouse here in Falmouth, Cornwall.
 It is the perfect base to explore Cornwall from and don’t forget, we will fill you up with a delicious Cornish breakfast to give you the best start to your day and provide you with lots of useful hints and tips to ensure you get the most out of your visit to Falmouth.
-So go on – give us a call or book online now.
+So go on – give us a call for best prices or book online now.